0hStormy/Arashi/DESIGN.md

 [backgroundbox]: .github/template.png
 [dosanddonts]: .github/dosanddonts.png
 [glyph]: .github/jellyfin.png
+[camera]: .github/camera.png

 # Arashi Design Guidelines

 **These Guidelines are still in-progress and aren't used by Arashi yet!**

 If you want to make icons for Arashi, there are some guidelines to follow to make a good looking icon.
 While the guidelines aren't super strict, you should still folow them to maintain icon quality.

+# General App Guidelines

+These guidelines apply to all apps, no matter if they are branded (Ex: Discord, OBS, Firefox) or not branded (Ex: Camera, Settings, Software Center).

 ## Background Box